coderjonny/react-style-guide/README.md

 # :recycle: React Style Guide :scroll:
 A best practices style guide for managing sane react components.
 This guide assumes you are using Webpack + Babel + es6 syntax, but the guide's syntax and conventions should be able to be generally applied if you aren't.

-I highly encourage you to also do so for building react components.
+I highly encourage you to use some build system + es6 for building react components.

 # React.js